Myxas glutinosa: Distribution

 According to the IUCN red list it is also native to Austria, Belarus, Belgium, Estonia, Finland, Germany, Kazakhstan, Latvia, Lithuania, Moldova, Norway, Russian Federation, Sweden and Ukraine.

 Habitat

 This species requires pollution-free, extremely clear, calm water, in calcium-rich canals, streams and lakes.

 It is rapidly declining or already extinct in many European countries, because of the loss of good habitat.
+Since 2014 there has been a captive breeding programme in Wales to build up knowledge about the species' habitat requirements as well as numbers, with the aim to release snails back into suitable locations.
+In 2026 several members of the British and Irish Association of Zoos and Aquariums joined the programme.